 Addition

-Using manipulatives is one of the first strategies students use.
-They can take objects from the classroom such as marbles, tokens, or blocks to represent, for example, 86 + 56, and use counting strategies to find the sum.
+Using manipulatives is one of the first strategies students use to add.
+They can take objects from the classroom such as marbles, counters, or blocks to represent, for example, 86 + 56, and use counting strategies to find the sum.
 However, these strategies are not very effective with large numbers.

 Addition of large numbers can be represented on a number line.
 For example, students could perform \(435 + 223\) by decomposing \(223 \ (200 + 15 + 8)\) and representing the operation as follows: